Overview

 National Grid Electricity Transmission (NGET) owns, builds and maintains the high-voltage electricity transmission network in England and Wales.
 It is NGET that is developing the new East Claydon substation.

-What is National Grid Electricity System Operator (ESO)
+What is the National Energy System Operator (NESO)?

-The ESO is the Electricity System Operator for Great Britain.
-The ESO makes sure we all have the essential energy we need by ensuring supply meets demand every second of every day.
+The NESO is the National Energy System Operator for Great Britain.
+It's an independent and impartial body that makes sure we all have the essential energy we need by ensuring supply meets demand every second of every day.

-Generators of electricity apply to the ESO when they wish to connect to the high-voltage electricity network and the ESO leads the work to consider how the network may need to evolve to deliver a cleaner, greener future.
-In April 2019, the ESO became a legally separate business within the National Grid Group and is regulated independently by Ofgem.
+Generators of electricity apply to the NESO when they wish to connect to the high-voltage electricity network and the NESO leads the work to consider how the network may need to evolve to deliver a cleaner, greener future.

 What is a substation?